 Rooibos tea and tea in general however must always be paired with a prescribed dose of medication from a medical professional – there is no such thing as miracle tea!

 The taste of rooibos is incredibly smooth, naturally sweet and almost nutty!
 When brewed correctly, you can smell the warm and wooded aroma lifting from your teacup.
-As rooibos is low in tannins (it comes from a different plant to green or black tea) you never get a bitter taste if you were to leave the teabag in the mug.
+As rooibos is low in tannins (it comes from a different plant to green or black tea) you never get a bitter taste if you were to leave the teabag in the mug. be sure to check out our range of tea infusers and teapots to make the brewing process easy!

 To each their own when it comes to drinking rooibos, some like it rich and strong while others prefer it a bit milder.
 Some add milk while others wouldn’t dream of it!
 Either way, it’s a great alternative to traditional tea and is totally caffeine free.